cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/managed-devops-toolchain.md

 - a **fully automated** process sets up service accounts and allows the CI/CD platform to impersonate service accounts.
 This can be achieved by managing secrets for those service accounts, including regular rotations.
 An even better approach is Workload Identity Federation([GCP](https://cloud.google.com/iam/docs/workload-identity-federation), [Azure](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation)).
 With Workload Identity Federation no secrets need to be stored or rotated.

-Operators can accomplish the implementation of managed service credentials for CI/CD by leveraging other cloud foundation building blocks such as [Managed Key Vault](./managed-key-vault.md) and [Service Account Management](../iam/service-account-management.md).
+Operators can accomplish the implementation of managed service credentials for CI/CD by leveraging other cloud foundation capabilities such as [Managed Key Vault](./managed-key-vault.md) and [Service Account Management](../iam/service-account-management.md).